-Many states specify that “philosophical” arguments must not be cited as a basis for granting a religious exemption.
-But it’s impossible to know exactly what grounds people cite in applying for religious exemptions, since most states, such as Connecticut, do not require parents to provide detailed reasons for claiming exemptions.
+At least three states also specify that “philosophical” arguments must not be cited as a basis for granting a religious exemption.
+For instance, Alaska law states that “statements indicating philosophical or personal opposition to vaccines will invalidate religious exemption documentation.”
+But in many states it’s impossible to know what grounds people cite in applying for religious exemptions, since most states allowing such an exemption do not require parents to provide a detailed reason for claiming it.

-And even though 46 states allow religious exemptions for vaccinations, researchers and journalists have struggled to identify a single major U.S. religious group that currently advocates against vaccination for children.
-Some of these exemptions exist “at least in part owing to the lobbying efforts of the Christian Science Church,” according to an article in the Annual Review of Public Health by Douglas Diekema, a doctor and bioethicist at Seattle Children’s Hospital.
-But even though the church is well known for its belief in healing through prayer, it does not advocate that its members refrain from vaccinating children.
+Even though 44 states allow religious exemptions for vaccinations, researchers and journalists have struggled to identify a single major U.S. religious group that advocates against vaccination for children.
+When some of these exemptions were first put in place in the 1960s and 1970s, they were added “at least in part owing to the lobbying efforts of the Christian Science Church,” according to an article in the Annual Review of Public Health by Douglas Diekema, a doctor and bioethicist at Seattle Children’s Hospital.
+But although the Christian Science Church is known for its practice of healing through prayer, it does not advocate that its members refrain from vaccinating children.

-Some components of vaccines could theoretically cause other religious concerns.
-Certain vaccines contain gelatin that is derived from pigs, including some measles, mumps and rubella (MMR) and varicella (chicken pox) vaccines, and many Jews and Muslims do not consume swine products.
-However, many religious authorities from Judaism and Islam have said that the vaccines are permissible.
+Some components of vaccines have prompted other religious concerns.
+Certain vaccines – including some measles, mumps and rubella (MMR) and varicella, or chickenpox, vaccines – contain gelatin, which is derived from pigs.
+Many Jews and Muslims do not consume swine products.
+However, religious authorities from Judaism and Islam have said the vaccines are permissible.

-Additionally, the Catholic Church has sanctioned the “temporary” use of vaccines, such as some rubella vaccines, which may be developed from descendant cells of tissue from aborted fetuses.
-(The church also encourages its followers to seek out alternative vaccines that do not use such cells.)
+The Catholic Church has sanctioned the “temporary” use of vaccines, such as some rubella vaccines, which may be developed from descendant cells of tissue from aborted fetuses.
+But the church also encourages followers to seek out alternative vaccines that do not use such cells.